 Migration is the most difficult component of population change to estimate; there is no comprehensive system which registers migration in the UK.
 Estimates of migration therefore have to be based on survey data and the best proxy data that exist.

-The links below provide access to estimates of migration within Scotland, between Scotland and the rest of the UK and between Scotland and overseas.
+The statistics in this section detail the latest estimates of migration within Scotland, between Scotland and the rest of the UK and between Scotland and overseas.
 The migration statistics Methodology section on this website explains how these estimates are produced.

 Estimates of migration for the UK, England and Wales are available on the Office for National Statistics (ONS) website, and for Northern Ireland from the Northern Ireland Statistics and Research Agency (NISRA) website.

-An interactive map showing the migration flows between council areas between mid-2014 and mid-2015 can be accessed in the Infographics and Visualisations section of this website.
+An interactive map showing the migration flows between council areas between mid-2015 and mid-2016 can be accessed in the Infographics and Visualisations section of this website.
 Further details can be found in the Migration within Scotland section.

 Detailed information on migration, including time series data, can be found in the tables below.
 Further information, including commentary on these statistics, can be found on this website in the Registrar General’s Annual Review, the Mid-Year Population Estimates publications for the relevant year and also in the High Level Summary of Statistical Trends.

-Total Migration To or From an Area (Last Updated: 20 July 2016)
+Total Migration To or From Scotland (Last Updated: 12 July 2017)